Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - What are allowable costs that can be included in the project budget?

 - GRF-STEM grants include $35,000 annually to cover the student’s salary/stipend and related costs (i.e., fringe benefits or health insurance).
 These expenses should be explicitly identified in the Budget Detail Worksheet and budget narrative.
-Each award may also cover up to $15,000 annually for the doctoral student’s tuition and associated fees, project costs, professional society membership fees, or conference travel, among other related expenses.
+Each award may also cover up to $15,000 annually for the doctoral student’s tuition and associated fees, project costs, professional society membership fees, university administrative or indirect costs, or conference travel, among other related expenses.
 Regardless of the expense, each category must show an itemized listing of expenses, how those expenditures were calculated, and justification for the expense.

 For more information, see the DOJ Financial Guide.